okw-y/ormstorm/README.md

 # Welcome to ORMStorm

-ORMStrom is a small library for easy work with databases.
+ORMStorm is a small library for easy work with databases.

 ## The key features are:

- - **Simplicity:** The library is very simple and it won't take long to learn it.
+ - **Simplicity:** The library is very simple, and it won't take long to learn it.
  - **Coding speed:** Integrating the library into your projects won't take long.
  - **Dynamic:** Unlike others, this library will allow you to very quickly create new tables and add databases to them.